waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   2. **Hypothesize:** Formulate a single, clear, testable hypothesis.
   3. **Test:** Execute the simplest possible action to test the hypothesis.
   4. **Conclude:** Record the result and whether the hypothesis was confirmed or falsified.
+  5. **Experiment:** After confirming a hypothesis, I will try to disprove it or test edge cases to avoid making broad assumptions from a single data point.
 - This structured approach will prevent looping and ensure I am building on my knowledge systematically.

 # IV.
 Agent & Tool Refinement Log

-## A. Battle Strategist Agent - Completed Refinements
+## A. Completed Refinements
-- **Refinement (Turn 91179):** Updated the agent's system prompt to force it to prioritize survival by assuming a worst-case scenario (a super-effective critical hit from the opponent's best move) and to heavily weigh level disparity as a key risk factor.
+- **Battle Strategist Agent (Turn 91179):** Updated the agent's system prompt to force it to prioritize survival by assuming a worst-case scenario (a super-effective critical hit from the opponent's best move) and to heavily weigh level disparity as a key risk factor.
 This was done after it provided flawed advice in the battle against Giovanni's Dugtrio.
-- **Refinement (Turn 94114):** Updated agent prompt to correctly interpret the 'training' goal, prioritizing EXP gain for lower-level party members over simply winning with the strongest Pokémon.
+- **Battle Strategist Agent (Turn 94114):** Updated agent prompt to correctly interpret the 'training' goal, prioritizing EXP gain for lower-level party members over simply winning with the strongest Pokémon.
+- **`delete_map_marker` Tool (Turn 95077):** Standardized gate markers to use '✅' for open and '⛔' for closed, as the tool cannot delete '🟢'.
+The old marker will be ignored.

 ## B. Tool Development Log
 - **Pathfinder & Boulder Puzzle Solver:** Fixed a bug preventing land-to-water SURF transitions and corrected ledge traversal logic.
 Consolidated redundant tools.